apptainer/singularity-userdocs/environment_and_metadata.rst

    <https://en.wikipedia.org/wiki/Umask>`__.

-Singularity 3.7 and above set the ``umask`` in the container to match the value outside, unless:
+apptainer 3.7 and above set the ``umask`` in the container to match the value outside, unless:

   - The ``--fakeroot`` option is used, in which case a ``0022`` umask